yaokl-nju/BNS/README.md

 # BNS
 Codes for "Blocking-based Neighbor Sampling for Large-scale Graph Neural Networks".
+Codes will be released soon.